Optimal Discrete Beamforming of RIS-Aided Wireless Communications: An Inner Product Maximization Approach: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} reconfigurable intelligent surface (RIS) technique has recently demonstrated its great potential for reconfiguring wireless propagation environments \cite{cui2014coding,basar2019wireless,di2020smart}.
+\IEEEPARstart{T}{he} reconfigurable intelligent surface (RIS) technique has recently demonstrated its great potential for reconfiguring wireless propagation environments~\cite{basar2019wireless}.
 The advantage, as compared to other competitive technologies, lies in the fact that RISs provide opportunities for the so-called passive relays.
-A RIS consists of a large number of carefully designed electromagnetic cells and results in electromagnetic fields with controllable behaviors such as amplitude, phase, and polarization.
-It has recently been shown that the RIS is a crucial enabler and presents a paradigm shift for future wireless networks.
+RISs consist of a large number of carefully designed electromagnetic units and result in electromagnetic fields with controllable behaviors.
+It has recently been shown that RIS is a crucial enabler and presents a paradigm shift for future wireless networks.

-RISs might be the solution to coverage enhancement through signal-to-noise ratio (SNR) improvement and interference suppression.
-To do that, we must develop efficient algorithms to find suitable phase configurations for all unit cells.
-A key issue for algorithm design is the highly non-convex unit modulus constraint induced by the phase shifter~\cite{wu2019intelligent,huang2018achievable,wang2020intelligent,huang2019reconfigurable}.
-Various methods have been developed to tackle the unit modulus constraints, including, e.g., semi-definite relaxation (SDR)~\cite{cui2019secure,qiao2020secure,elmossallamy2021ris,zhou2020robust,song2022intelligent}, manifold optimization (Manopt) based algorithms~\cite{absil2009optimization,yu2019miso, elmossallamy2021ris,hu2022constant}, etc. These approaches produce continuous phase configurations that take \emph{any} value within $[0,2\pi)$.

-From an implementation viewpoint, one of the main obstacles is the phase quantization effects.
-The phase shifter takes only several discrete values.
-Extremely low resolution quantization schemes are employed in most existing prototypes~\cite{yang20161,arun2020rfocus,tran2020demonstration,pei2021ris,dai2020reconfigurable,rains2021high,kitayama2021research}.
-The 1-bit phase quantization scheme is widely adopted due to its simplicity.
-It remains a challenging task to design highly efficient algorithms for optimal discrete beamforming in RIS-aided systems.
-There are two possible methodologies to solve it.

-The first class, taking a continuous perspective, relaxes the discrete problem to the continuous and then performs discretization on the continuous beamforming solution.
-The main disadvantage of this heuristic strategy is the inherent quantization error, especially for extremely low resolution quantization schemes.
-It has recently been pointed out that this strategy can lead to an arbitrarily lousy performance in the worst-case scenario~\cite{zhang2022configuring}.

-On the other hand, taking a discrete perspective, the second class develops efficient algorithms that run over the search space.
-A natural but intractable approach is to perform an exhaustive search with exponential complexity.
-Several acceleration methods that lead to locally optimal solutions were studied in \cite{wu2019beamforming,xu2019discrete}.
-An approximation (APX) algorithm achieving near optimality for high resolution quantization schemes was proposed in \cite{zhang2022configuring}.

-To the best of our knowledge, no studies have been performed to design highly efficient search algorithms resulting in discrete phase configurations with global optimality.
-This paper focuses on optimal discrete beamforming in RIS-aided single input single output (SISO) communication systems.
-To handle it, we reformulate the discrete beamforming problem into a discrete inner product maximization problem, a fundamental yet unexplored problem.
-Then, a concise search framework is proposed to solve it.